 The process should then be pretty smooth, with your offer matching what the outcome the seller is looking to achieve.

-In a perfect world the deal will be done their and then…. congratulations ! 🙂
+In a perfect world, the deal will be done there and then…. congratulations! 🙂

 If not, it’s then a case of simply following up with the vendor in a couple of days or weeks.